-‘Green buildings’ may be the future of environmentally sustainable properties but they pose concerns for insurers, according to experts at Zurich.
+‘Green buildings’ may be the future of environmentally sustainable properties but it poses concerns for insurers, according to Zurich

 Green buildings are defined as buildings that give priority to efficiency of resource use – energy, water and materials.

 ’s national risk engineering customer relationship manager, Mervyn Rea

 and claims account manager, global corporate, Steven Kopti, presenting on ‘Green Construction’

 at the AICLA-ANZIIF

 Claims Convention last week, said there are five top concerns for insurers:

 • Construction materials – understanding the varying characteristics of construction materials to protect the people in the buildings and to ensure greater business continuity.

 • Architecture and design – being aware of architectural elements such as roof top gardens which can retain large quantities of water, impacting the structure and also a risk of water penetration.

 • Plant and equipment – concerns relating to stored energy from power generation that could increase risks for firefighters and delay effective firefighting.
 Installed solar panels may also cause additional load on roofs beyond their original intended design and flying debris in extreme storms can cause third party damage or injury and increase the property owner’s public liability exposure.